bucketeer-io/bucketeer-docs/docs/sdk/client-side/react/index.md

 :::warning Important

 Use `defineBKTConfigForReact` instead of `defineBKTConfig` when working with React SDK.
-This ensures proper React-specific configuration.
+This function includes React-specific optimizations and ensures proper integration with React's rendering cycle.

 :::

+### Initializing client

 Initialize the client in your root component: